Run a comprehensive LinkedIn audit to get optimization insights. Learn how to refine better strategies to connect with your target audience.

 PS: Leverage auto-tagging to save time: define keywords or hashtags, and Socialinsider will automatically tag both existing and future posts into the appropriate Brand Content Pillars.

-When you’re running a LinkedIn audit, engagement metrics alone don’t always tell the full story.
+When you’re running a LinkedIn page audit, engagement metrics alone don’t always tell the full story.
 You need a way to translate likes, comments, shares, and clicks into a metric that reflects the real business value of your organic strategy.
 That’s where Socialinsider’s Organic Value feature comes in.

 Organic Value helps you quantify the monetary worth of your unpaid LinkedIn activity, by estimating how much it would have cost to achieve the same results through paid campaigns.
 In other words, it puts a price tag on your organic performance.

 Looking at your LinkedIn competitors should also be part of your LinkedIn audit.
-However, you can only do this by using a LinkedIn audit tool to look at their posts’ metrics.
+However, you can only do this by using a LinkedIn page audit tool to look at their posts’ metrics.

 By looking at what your competitors are doing, you will find out where you’re at in terms of performance in your industry and niche.